gaskinwang/Plotting/README.md

 >   using data.xlsx as input and outputting a color-coded scatterplot with mean
 >   ± sem and the p value of two-tailed Student's *t*-test displayed as numbers of \*.
 #
-For E.  With the given data characterized by multiply sets, five elements repeated
+For E.  With the given data characterized by multiply sets, five (or less) elements
-    in each set, plot a set-based schematic with multiply Cartesian coordinate systems to show the proportion of each element.
-Each set of the raw data is in a row of **Data.xlsx**.
+    repeated in each set, plot a set-based schematic with multiply Cartesian coordinate systems to display the proportion of each element in a set:
+    Relative size of dots stand for the proportions; the highest occurrence element is shown in the center of a coordinate system.
+Starting at row no.1, each set of the raw data is in a row of **Data.xlsx**.

->   1. Copy/paste the data to **Data2sheets.xlsx with a macro** to rearrange the
+>   1. Copy/paste the data to **Data2sheets.xlsm with a macro**.

+>   2. Double-click any cell and wait for same time (depending on the column
+>       numbers) to make the macro run in Excel version 2016 to relocate members of
->       members of a row to an Excel sheet.
-Delete the first sheet with the raw data
+>       a column to a new Excel sheet (named as 1, 2, 3…), orderly.
+See the
+>       **Figure**.

+>   3. Delete the ‘sheet1’ (i.e., the raw data) and save to
->       and save.
+>       **Data_in_sheets.xlsx**.

->   2. Run testGrid2.m call *get_column.m* and *init.m*, using **Data2sheets.xlsx**
+>   4. Run testGrid2.m call *get_column.m* and *init.m*, using
->       as input and outputting a set-based statistical graph.
+>       **Data_in_sheets.xlsx** as input and outputting a set-based statistical
+>       graph.

 ![image](https://github.com/gaskinwang/ShowData/blob/master/macrofigure.png)